is a musician-run not-for-profit

 l i v e c r e a t i v e m u s i c

 S O M E W H E R E T H E R E p r e s e n t s . . .

 ...live, creative, outside-the-box, odd-ball, adventurous music in the city of Toronto:

 On the Second Sunday of each month, Somewhere There presents two sets of creative music at the Array Space (155 Walnut Avenue) starting at 8pm.
 All events are are pay-what-you-can with a suggested cover of $10.

 @ the Emmet Ray

 On the third Sunday of each month, Somewhere there presents a set of of adventurous, outward looking jazz music at the Emmet Ray (924 College Street) starting at 6pm.
 These are pay-what-you-can events.

 the Somewhere There Creative Music Festival

-+ an array of one-off presentations at an ever-growing list of local venues friendly to creative music such as the Array Space, Double Double Land, the Holy Oak, Ratio, the TRANZAC, and others.
++ an array of one-off presentations at an ever-growing list of local venues friendly to creative music such as the Array Space, Double Double Land, the Holy Oak, Ratio, the TRANZAC, the Emmet Ray, and others.

 Thank you for your commitment to impossible and unreasonable music-making and for your ongoing support.